bjbj1217/Beom/content/project/Landmark-Guided Segmentation/index.md

     </div>
 </div>

-The most common treatment options for aortic stenosis include surgical aortic valve replacement (**SAVR**) and transcather aortic valve replacement (**TAVR**).
-Transcather aortic valve replacement is a non-invasive alternative procedure typically recommended for patients with higher surgical risk level.
-While SAVR involves an open-heart surgery for the doctor to manually excise and replace the diseased valve with a new prosthetic valve, TAVR delivers a Transcatheter Heart Valve (THV) through a catheter that is inserted through a blood vessel (typically femorally).
 In both SAVR and TAVR, the clinical pre-procedural planning based on CT images plays a critical role in minimizing the chances of adverse events such as coronary obstruction, which can be critical for patient outcome.
 Specifically, CT-based clinical measurements of aortic structures like the aortic annulus remains the gold standard for pre-procedural planning of TAVR.
 More recently, 3D reconstruction of the aortic root has been used for computational fluid dynamics (CFD) simulation of the blood flow through the anatomy to understand the hemodynamics and potentially predict the procedural outcome, showing that patient-specific simulations of the TAVR procedure can be effectively utilized to minimize procedural risks.
 Both processes of extracting clinical measurements and 3D reconstruction involve the segmentation of the complex aortic root anatomy.
 However, manual segmentation of an individual’s aortic root is a demanding and time-consuming task.
-Therein lies the motivation behind this project: an automatic method to reconstruct the aortic valve from CT scans.
+Therein lies the goal of this project: an automatic method to reconstruct the aortic valve from CT scans to enable a more efficient pipeline for a pre-procedural planning of aortic stenosis treatment.

 **Methods**\